Center for an Informed Public

 Addressing the problem of misinformation is among the most pressing challenges of our time — and times to come.
 Recent decades have seen a profound shift in the ways people, groups and organizations produce and consume information and participate in public discourse.
 This new paradigm for human interaction and information sharing creates space for diverse voices and enhances collective action in positive ways.
 Yet these information environments have also opened the door to misinformation, disinformation and other forms of networked manipulation, which function not only to mislead and create divisions, but also to diminish trust in democratic institutions such as science and journalism.

 In service of its mission, the Center will collate deep empirical, technical, policy and information science expertise that — deployed intentionally and collectively — has enormous potential for positive societal impact.

-Jevin West, Assistant Professor, Information School, @jevinwest
+Jevin West, Associate Professor, Information School, @jevinwest